sghpjuikit/player/CONTRIBUTING.md

 ## Skins

-A skin is a css file that styles the elements of the application, similar to styling a html web site - see [javafx css reference guide](http://docs.oracle.com/javafx/2/api/javafx/scene/doc-files/cssref.html).
+A skin is a css file that styles the elements of the application, similar to styling a html website - see [javafx css reference guide](http://docs.oracle.com/javafx/2/api/javafx/scene/doc-files/cssref.html).
 Skins can depend on each other.